 Strauss & Howe would remind us here that people from history aren’t 40-55 years old all their lives.
 They’re certainly in that range when we read about them in the traditional historical contest, when they’re pulling the levers of power, making economic change, fighting injustice, prosecuting unjust wars, etc. But middle-aged men were all young kids once — growing up together during a world war, admiring the generation then fighting that war, watching those same people build an empire, then positioning themselves in young adulthood to inherit the world and attendant conventions that haven taken hold.

 But Strauss and Howe would also remind us that all of history can be told in terms of these generations, each measuring about 22 years.
 Of vital important are the relationships one generation has with others sharing the current constellation.
-The strongest relationships within that constellation exist between parents and children: G.I.’s and Boomers, Silents and my own generation, the 13th.
+The strongest relationships within that constellation naturally exist between parents and children: G.I.’s and Boomers, Silents and my own generation, the 13th.
 These couplet generations affect each other profoundly, of course; they pull for each other, coddle one another, or perhaps hold them to a stricter accounting, depending on the circumstances.

-My mother, father and their Silent cohort have lived their entire lives sandwiched between these two massively influential generations.
+My mother, father and their Silent cohort have lived their entire lives sandwiched between two massively influential generations.
 They’ve watched as hordes of spoiled Boomer youths, the spawn of world-bestriding G.I. elders, swooped in and supplanted their political and cultural power — on account of their great numbers, their ardent naval-gazing, their political convenience, their out-and-out avarice.

 As the son of my father, I know these people too.
 I first met these Boomers when they taught in my schools (they are the reason I hope never again to hear “Moonshadow” or “Bless the Beasts and the Children”, two ditties drilled into us by young Boomer chorus teachers).
 Eventually I went to work for Boomers.
-Then I watched as these loud leftists moved relentlessly to the right, politically.
+I watched as these loud leftists moved relentlessly to the right, politically.
 Today I watch the news and sit by as the pharmaceutical establishment tries to sell them yet another geriatric wonder drug.
 I have lived in the cultural shadow of these Boomers my entire life.

 If he’d had the chance to read Strauss and Howe, I bet my dad would better understand and articulate his own misgivings about where he’d been obliged to live his American life, generationally.
 Or maybe he would’ve been cool with it; he was never a bitter man.
 Either way we could have shared a bowl and talked about it at length…